renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## issueCollector

+Used to specify the preferred Issue Tracking System.

+If not set, will default to the `platform` issue collector.

+Requires repositories to be issue-enabled (varies by platform + issue collector combination)

 ## logContext

 `logContext` is included with each log entry only if `logFormat="json"` - it is not included in the pretty log output.